- 1 Garmin Venu Review: Overview

 - Smartwatch mode: Up to 5 days with fitness tracker functions and heart rate measurement on the wrist around the clock

 - GPS mode with music: Up to 6 hours

-- Garmin Pay function for cashless payments (with partners Boon, VIMpay & Mastercard)
+- Garmin Pay function for cashless payments (with the partners Boon, VIMpay & Mastercard)

-- 20mm Standard Quick Release Bands.
-So any standard bands can be attached.
+- 20mm Standard Quick Release Bands: so any standard wristbands can be attached

-Compared to Vivoactive 3 and its music version Vivoactive 3 Music, some new features have been added.
-With the Venu there is no more music version, music memory and all important functions are now under one hood.
+Compared to the Vivoactive 3 and its music variant, the Vivoactive 3 Music, some new features have been added.
+With the Venu there is no longer a music version.
+Music memory and all important functions are now under the same roof for each variant.

-The fitness features are state-of-the-art and virtually identical to those of the new Garmin Vivoactive 4, so you don’t have to worry about compromising with the Venu from a sporting point of view.
-Ultimately, it is like a Vivoactive with a different display and the resulting additional features.
-These include high-resolution and high-performance animation displays or animated watchfaces.
+But ultimately it is like a Vivoactive 4 with a different display and the resulting additional features.
+These include, for example, high-resolution and high-performance animation displays or animated watch faces.